Stokes matrices for confluent hypergeometric equations: Stokes matrices

 \subsection{Definition of the Stokes matrices}

 Usually the local classification proceeds as follows.
 After formal completion (and ramification of the coordinate), the connection is isomorphic to a direct sum of elementary exponential connections twisted by regular singular connections.
-In the case of $M=\Hypabl $, we get (see Remark \ref{rem:statphas})
+Let us consider a meromorphic connection $M $ at infinity of exponential type, i.e. assuming